 Every day, you must make sure that the boom is high enough not to rub on the bimini or lazy jack.
-It is common for one day to be enough for a long tear to appear when there is friction.
 By lifting the mainsail, you can raise the topping lift enough to avoid contact.

 My dinghy engine does not work, why?